Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

 where $\hat{g}(t)$ is the path element for path $t$ and $\alpha_g$ is a coefficient (or weight) for the element $g$.
 This operator can excite the two vertex terms at the ends of the path $t$.
-The operator in Equation \ref{Equation_electric_ribbon_1}, which measures the path element and gives a weight to each possibility, is our first example of a \textit{ribbon operator} \cite{Kitaev2003}.
-These ribbon operators produce point-like excitations in pairs and move them around (to the ends of the ribbon), and so are the central objects for manipulating the point-like excitations of commuting projector models.
 We call the start of path $t$ the start-point of the operator, and it can be thought of as the position where the pair of excitations is created before the excitations are moved.

-At this point we would like to note that these electric excitations are equivalent to the electric excitations found in Kitaev's Quantum Double model \cite{Kitaev2003}, even up to the precise form of the ribbon operator that creates them.
+These electric excitations are equivalent to the electric excitations found in Kitaev's Quantum Double model \cite{Kitaev2003}, even up to the precise form of the ribbon operator that creates them.
 As we go on we will find that several features of the Quantum Double model (which is based on lattice gauge theory) carry over to the higher lattice gauge theory model.
-However we will also see important distinctions between the two models.
-For instance, as we describe in Section \ref{Section_Part_One_Confinement} (and prove in Ref. \cite{HuxfordPaper2}, in the section called ``Energy of Ribbon and Membrane Operators in 2+1d", although the proof holds in both 2+1d and 3+1d), some of our electric excitations are confined, meaning that the two excitations at the end of the electric ribbon operator cost energy to separate.
+However, we will also see important distinctions between the two models.
+For instance, as we describe in Section \ref{Section_Part_One_Confinement} (and prove in Section S-I of Ref. \cite{HuxfordPaper2}, with the proof holding in both 2+1d and 3+1d), some of our electric excitations are confined, with the ribbon operator having an energy cost that scales with its length.

 Any set of weights $\alpha_g$ that we choose in Equation \ref{Equation_electric_ribbon_1} will give a valid ribbon operator.
 Varying the weights therefore takes us through a space of these electric ribbon operators.
 A particularly useful basis for this space has the weights described using representations of $G$, as we anticipated in Section \ref{Section_Properties_From_Gauge_Theory}.
 Each basis element is labelled by an irreducible representation (irrep) of the group $G$, along with two matrix indices.
 Then for the irrep $R$ and the indices $a$ and $b$, the corresponding basis ribbon operator is given by